 Meet our Women in Tech and Data Science

-It’s safe to say that, especially in the last few years, women have proved the impact they can have when they stand together ─ whether that’s in the entertainment industry, a business setting or in the tech world.
+Over the past decade women have proven that they can have a major impact when they stand together and support each other ─ whether that’s in the entertainment industry, a business setting or in the tech world.
 We’re proud to have our own community of women in tech and data science to help us break the mould in an industry that has infamously been dominated by men.
-We asked a few of our engineers and data scientists about their experience and how they ended up at a tech company!
+We asked a few of our engineers and data scientists to share more about their experience of working in a tech environment and how they ended up where they are today!

-Life at trivago: What influenced you to pursue a career in tech?
+LAT: What influenced you to pursue a career in tech/data science?

 LAT: How have you experienced being a women in tech at trivago?